jasonhejna/SmartStall_API/README.md

 | `3`   | `STATE_UNLOCK`   | Stall has been unlocked                             |
 | `4`   | `STATE_SLEEP`    | 20-minute timeout occurred, entering sleep mode     |

 > 💡 Central clients can subscribe to receive `NOTIFY` events on status change.
+Since SmartStall doesn't keep time, the hub will be responsible for generating timestamps.

 ### 🟩 Battery Voltage